 1. Authentication, Identification, and Signature

-The first step to becoming a real estate agent in Greece is getting your documents in order for identification and authentication.
-This is the “let’s get to know you” phase, where the government ensures you’re who you say you are and that you’re eligible to work in Greece.
+Your first move toward becoming a licensed real estate agent in Greece is getting your documents properly organized for identification and authentication.
+Think of this as the government’s way of confirming who you are and verifying that you’re legally eligible to work in Greece.
+Get this phase right and the rest of the process flows much more smoothly.

 • ID or Passport: If you’re a citizen of an EU or EEA member state, you’ll need a valid ID card or passport.
 If you’re from outside the EU/EEA, you’ll also need a residence and work permit in Greece.